-How to look for State papers domestic 1547-1649
+How to look for Home affairs in the early modern period: state papers domestic 1547-1649

 How can I view the records covered in this guide?

-They contain information on every facet of early modern government, including social and economic affairs, law and order, religious policy, crown possessions and intelligence gathering as well as some references to foreign policy.
+They contain information on every aspect of early modern government, including social and economic affairs, law and order, religious policy, crown possessions and intelligence gathering as well as some references to foreign policy.

 The main series of state papers for this period (by reign) are: